Marmot Avant Featherless Hoody - Women's Review

 The Marmot Avant Featherless stands out for its grandeur warmth.
 Packed with airy insulation that performs a lot like down, but even better, it offers the highest compression to warmth ratio of any jacket in this review tested.
 It is perfect for ladies seeking a jacket that'll keep them warm in the depth of winter.
 It also functions well as a belay jacket or for simply wearing around town.

-Resembling a down-filled jacket, this synthetic-filled offers amazing warmth when the temperatures dip well into the double negatives.
-The 3M Thinsulate synthetic fibers are claimed to be just as warmth as 700-fill down.
+Resembling a down-filled jacket, this synthetic-filled offers excellent warmth when the temperatures dip well into the double negatives.
+The 3M Thinsulate synthetic fibers are claimed to be just as warm as 700-fill down.
 While we can't verify that exact warmth metric, we wouldn't be surprised if it were even warmer than that.
-It also insulates even when wet and you'll be hard-pressed to get the material to saturate.
+It also insulates even when wet, and you'll be hard-pressed to get the material to saturate.
 It's pretty weather resistant.

-While most warm-weather clothing systems are not simply based on one piece of clothing, the spacious interior makes it easy layer put a base layer or fleece jacket underneath to add even more warmth to the jacket.
+Most warm-weather clothing systems are not simply based on one piece of clothing.
+The spacious interior makes it easy to put a base layer or fleece jacket underneath, which adds even more warmth to the jacket.

 We tested this jacket in temperatures dipping way below zero in the high mountains of Colorado.
 Whenever presented with a situation where the wind was blowing hard, latticed with ice crystals, and stinging cold weather, this jacket will always be our first choice.
-As a result of its great warmth, it's our Top Pick for Warmth.
 While it's wonderful for winter use, it also functions nicely as a warm jacket to bring on camping trips in warmer climates for the night or shady conditions.

 Weight & Compression